 George Seidel, PhD, says progressive beef operations and veterinarians increasingly are moving away from synchronizing estrus toward synchronizing ovulation for timed AI.
 These ovsynch programs involve timed injections followed by breeding without heat detection.
 Seidel, who is a distinguished professor at Colorado State University’s College of Veterinary Medicine, also operates a ranch, Rabbit Creek Angus near Livermore, Colo.
 He has tested ovsynch protocols in his own herd and helped introduce the system to the beef sector.
 A number of ovsynch protocols are available, and Seidel notes the recommended protocols for heifers differ from those for lactating cows.

-At Colorado State University, George Seidel conducts research on sexed semen and synchronization protocols for dairy and beef cattle.
 University of Missouri animal scientist Dave Patterson, PhD, says timed AI is just one existing technology the beef industry has been slow to adopt.
 He references Missouri’s Show-Me-Select heifer program as an illustration of trends in beef reproduction.
 Veterinarians, he says, play a key role in the program.

 Show-Me-Select includes a uniform health program geared toward long-term reproductive efficiency.
 An exam four to six weeks before breeding includes a reproductive tract scoring (RTS) system and a determination of the percentage of heifers cycling.